The Old Schoolhouse:

 Rusty Brundage inside The Cheshire Union Gift Shop and Antique Center

 The building and the businesses within have changed hands a few times since then, with each new owner adding their own flair.
-The Brundage family purchased the property in 1984 with daughter Liza Barnum running the day to day operations.
-Most recently, Benjamin and Mary Green, both previous employees of The Company Store, completed the purchase of the property in late 2018.
+The Brundage family purchased the property in 1984 with daughter Mary (Liza) Barnum running the day-to-day operations.
+Most recently, Benjamin Green, a longtime employee of The Company Store, completed the purchase of the property in late 2018 and runs day-to-day operations with his partner Khrystin Knox.